 And what about Alexandra and Dagmar's younger brother, Prince Vilhelm?
 Would the British have supported him as their candidate for the position of King of Greece if Alexandra was married to someone other than Bertie?

 The European wars of the mid and late 19th centuries would still have happened, but the results would have affected Queen Victoria's family in different ways.
 It is also entirely possible that the marriages of Queen Victoria's younger children would have remained the same.

 Hanover would still have been sucked into the Prussian empire, sending the royal family into exile.
 The feud between the Duke of Cumberland and the Prussians ended when his son, Prince Ernst August married Princess Viktoria Luise, Kaiser Wilhelm II's only daughter.

 Viktoria Luise would never have been born because her grandmother would not have married her grandfather.

 Certainly, the Greek monarchy would have been very different.
 No George, no Sophie, nor Frederika and Paul.
 King Michael of Romania's mother would not have been Princess Helen of Greece and Denmark.

 Juan Carlos of Spain might have married one of the Savoy princesses.
 Lady Diana Spencer might have had a different troubled marriage.

 It is difficult to say or even assume that the Balkan wars or the first world war would not have happened if Vicky had not married Fritz.
-Lenin would still have fomented revolution, but the Russian emperor might have been save the Russian empire from falling to the abyss.
+Lenin would still have fomented revolution, but the Russian emperor might have saved the Russian empire from falling to the abyss.

 There are so many ifs about the succession of the first born if applied to Queen Victoria's children.
 Vicky's life would have been very different.